 The idea for this unified train meet was brainstormed by Don Stewart and a group of west coast meet organizers including Herb Morley, Ralph Pauly and John Daniel in the early 1970's.
 Don Stewart had been very passionate about organizing west coast train meets.
 After Don's death, John Daniel took the idea of a west coast, twice a year event, that would include both T.T.O.S. and TCA members, to the T.T.O.S.
 Southwestern Division Board of Directors to get the concept rolling.
 John Daniel proposed that since the meet was a California event and was the idea of Don Stewart, that it be called the Cal-Stewart meet in Don's memory.

-The first Cal-Stewart meet was held at the Huntington Sheraton Hotel, and was chaired by John Daniel.
+The first Cal-Stewart meet was held in a banquet room at the Huntington Sheraton Hotel in Pasadena during November 1973, and was chaired by John Daniel.
 Philomena Stewart, Don's widow, registered for every Spring and Fall Cal-Stewart Meet in memory of her husband after his passing.
-The meets have continued over the years at other venues, including the Pasadena Convention Center, where it was held for over 20 years.
+That first Cal-Stewart had about 50 sellerís tables and about 150 in attendance.
+The next Cal-Stewart meets rapidly grew in attendance and moved to a succession of hotels, including the Biltmore Hotel, the Mayfair Hotel, the Airport Marina Hotel, and finally to the Pasadena Convention Center, where it was held for over 20 years and grew to be the largest train meet held west of the Mississippi River.
+Our records for 1989 show 1600 registrations and over 700 6ft tables (equivalent to over 500 8ft tables).
 In 2012 the meet was moved to the Ontario Convention center.
-In 2016 the meet was held at the Pomona Fairplex for the first time.
-In 2017 the meet was moved to the Glendale Civic Auditorium.
+In 2016 the meet was held at the Pomona Fairplex for the first time (279 registrations, 210 tables).
+In 2017 the meet was moved to the Glendale Civic Auditorium, where it was held again in 2018 (270 registrations, 175 tables).

 In the past, the Fall Cal-Stewart meet honored the memory of John King with a cocktail party held on Friday evening in his name.
 John King was the life of the SW Division and contributed much to the early success of the Fall event.
 He loved to be the auctioneer at the annual event and encouraged new young collectors to feel welcome into the hobby of toy train collecting and operating.